Online Bachelor of Science in Tourism and Recreation Management

-A tourism management degree can be your first step toward a variety of roles related to travel, tourism, recreation and sports.
+A tourism and recreation management degree can be your first step toward a variety of roles related to travel, tourism, recreation and sports.
 Graduates often draw on their area of specialization as they select a professional path.
 Opportunities exist locally, nationally and abroad in businesses, governments and nonprofits.
-Career examples include, but are not limited to:
+Career examples include, but aren’t limited to:

 You are considered a first-year student for application purposes if you have not attended college at all, or have fewer than 12 transferable credit hours (with a minimum 2.50 cumulative GPA).

 A college built on public service and supporting social growth

 The Watts College of Public Service and Community Solutions is a comprehensive public service college dedicated to addressing social problems through teaching, research and service.
 Our public service programs, from public policy, to social work, to criminal justice, to emergency management, are designed to help prepare our diverse student body to make a difference in the community.

 best graduate homeland security and emergency management programs, according to U.S. News & World Report.